Chair Fall Accidents

 Chair injuries are often overlooked in our society.
-The only chairs injuries that receive any publicity are highchair injuries.
-On average there are 9,500 highchair injuries every year.
-The number of adult chair injuries is in the hundreds of thousands every year.
+The only chair injuries that typically receive any publicity are highchair injuries.
+On average, there are 9,500 highchair injuries every year.
+The number of adult chair injuries, however, is in the hundreds of thousands every year.

 Chairs are everywhere in our lives and we sit in them multiple times a day for hours at a time.
-We sit in the at restaurants, bars, offices, waiting rooms, homes, and furniture stores.
-For as much as we use chairs it should come as no surprise that they do not always work properly.
-Sometimes chairs for whatever reason fail and cause injury to the person using it.
+We sit in them at restaurants, bars, offices, waiting rooms, homes, and furniture stores.
+For as much as we use chairs, it should come as no surprise that they do not always work properly.
+Sometimes chairs, for whatever reason, fail and cause injury to the person using it.

 Can you sue if you were injured from falling from a chair?

 It depends, but usually there are three potential parties that may be liable.
 The property manager, property owner, or the chair manufacturer are the three parties that you may be able to sue.
 Which party you can sue will depend on the individual facts of your case.
 For example, if the chair you sat on broke due to a product defect, then you can sue the manufacturer.
 Another example is if the property owner of the chair knew that the chair previously had problems (had fallen over before) and continued to let patrons sit in it, then you could hold the owner liable.

 What type of injuries can you have as a result of falling from a chair?

 Injuries that you can sustain from a fall off a chair can vary and is seemingly endless.
 Some of the more frequent chair injuries include broken bones, back and neck injuries, and severed fingers.
 In severe cases, the momentum from the fall from a chair can cause your head to whip on the ground resulting in a head and brain injury.

 Can you sue if the chair manufacturer recalled the chair?